gberlu/gberlu.net/content/publication/aziani_et_al_2019/index.md

 ---
-title: "A Quantitative Application of Enterprise and Social Embeddedness Theories to the Transnational Trafficking of Cocaine in Europe"
+title: "A quantitative application of enterprise and social embeddedness theories to the transnational trafficking of cocaine in Europe"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here